-When you help someone who needs first aid, you must keep yourself safe.
-This could mean looking out for any dangers, or making sure you’re with an adult you know and trust to help you.
-Remember, you can always call for help if you need to.
+When we help someone who needs first aid, we must keep ourselves safe.
+This could mean looking out for any dangers, or making sure we’re with an adult we know and trust to help us.
+Remember, we can always call for help if we need to.

 Guidance regarding giving first aid in the current coronavirus situation can be found in our News section.
 Please always consider your own personal safety first when delivering first aid.

-- Learn and practise how to keep yourself and others safe
+- Learn and understand ways we can keep ourselves and others safe

-- Learn how to care for yourself and others
+- Learn and practise how to assess and spot dangers

 Can you spot the dangers?
 Open the photo and explore the kitchen.

-The best way you can spot a danger is by looking and which of these:
+The best way we can spot a danger is by looking and which of these:

-Why must you think about your safety when you help a person who is hurt?
+Why must we think about our safety when we help a person who is hurt?

-If you help at an accident, you should first check if the area is what?
+If we help at an accident, we should first check if the area is what?

 Which of these is a danger in a house?

-If you see a pile of toys left on the stairs, what should you do?
+If we see a pile of toys left on the stairs, what should we do?

 Now think about what you, or a trusted adult could do to make the kitchen safer.
 You could note your ideas down.

 Use this activity to help children learn to spot dangers and stay safe.